Traditional murder ballads being given synth makeovers are all the rage at the moment.

 The quirky Texan husband and wife duo HYPERBUBBLE have finally delivered their long awaited cosmic country album with a twist.

-First revealed during an interview for The Electricity Club in 2014, ‘Western Ware’ puts the “MOO” into Moog!
+First revealed during an ELECTRICITYCLUB.CO.UK interview in 2014, ‘Western Ware’ puts the “MOO” into Moog!

 Inspired by GIL TRYTHALL’s ‘Switched On Nashville’ which featured a Moog modular version of ‘Gentle On My Mind’ and a bizarre vocoder laden take on ‘Folsom Prison Blues’, ‘Western Ware’ was actually recorded in the home city of country music.